-Once you've mapped out your intent marketing strategy, the most important step is to create an effective plan for ongoing organization and implementation.
-This will help you to streamline the process of reaching customers at the moment of intent, and to maximize ROI, but it can be difficult to determine what responsibilities belong to each member of your internal teams.
+Once you've mapped out your intent marketing strategy, the most important step is to create an effective plan for ongoing organisation and implementation.
+This will help you to streamline the process of reaching customers at the moment of intent and to maximise ROI, but it can be difficult to determine what responsibilities belong to each member of your internal teams.

 So, what role do each of your existing marketing experts play in coordinating your intent marketing strategy?

 The Key Roles

 The most important thing about these role descriptions is the set of responsibilities.
 The position level and title will be specific to your organisation, but these are the skillsets you should make sure are covered in order to build an effective intent marketing organisation.